openbakery/gradle-xcodePlugin/README.md

   e.g. the default app bundle name is 'Demo.App'.
 When you set `archiveVersion=-1.0.0` than the generated bundle is 'Demo-1.0.0.app'

   default value: 'empty'

+* _arch_ - Use the architecture specified by architecture when building each target. e.g. 'i386', 'armv6', 'armv7'

+  default value: 'empty'

 * _buildRoot_ - build root directory for the build output